-REMARK 5.
-For the exponential growth model where $\phi(x) = \rho$, if $[\alpha/\beta]{\Omega} < \gamma [\alpha/\beta]{T}$, we claim that the optimal solution would be to deliver uniform doses at each treatment session, i.e., on days that are not breaks and that do not have fixed dose fractions.
-Let us adjust the number of days N appropriately and set the dose fractions to 0 for the breaks.
-Then, for a fixed N, as seen from the objective in (5), the only relevant term that determines the dose fractions is $-BED{T}$.
+Remark 12.
+For the exponential growth model where $\phi(x) = \rho$, if $[\alpha/\beta]O < \gamma[\alpha/\beta]T$, we claim that the optimal solution would be to deliver uniform doses at each treatment session, that is, on days that are not breaks and that do not have fixed dose fractions.
+Let us adjust the number of days N appropriately, and set the dose fractions to 0 for the breaks.
+Then, for a fixed N, as seen from the objective in (5), the only relevant term that determines the dose fractions is $-BED_T$.
 Thus, for a fixed N, the arguments from Theorem 1 hold and uniform doses are optimal.
-Now we discuss the effect of breaks on the optimal number of fractions.
-If the number of breaks is simply a fixed number, the optimal number of days N^ , including holiday breaks, would be still given by the expression in Theorem 2.
+Now, we discuss the effect of breaks on the optimal number of fractions.
+If the number of breaks is simply a fixed number, the optimal number of days N^{}, including holiday breaks, would be still given by the expression in Theorem 4.
 This is because the derivative of the objective given in (5) as a function of N would remain unchanged.
-If the number of breaks is nondecreasing in the number of treatment days (as would be the case with weekend breaks), the expression for N^ given in Theorem 2 would not necessarily hold.
-Deriving a closed form formula for N^ for this case appears to be tedious, if not impossible.
-We suggest, therefore, exhaustively evaluating the objective given in (5) for reasonable values of N to obtain a very good, if not optimal, choice of the number of treatment days.
+If the number of breaks is non-decreasing in the number of treatment days (as would be the case with weekend breaks), the expression for N^{} given in Theorem 4 would not necessarily hold.
+Deriving a closed form formula for N^{} for this case appears to be tedious, if not impossible.
+We suggest therefore to exhaustively evaluate the objective given in (5) for reasonable values of N to obtain a very good, if not optimal, choice of the number of treatment days.
 For a given break pattern, we could also optimize the starting day of treatment by appropriately evaluating the objective in (5).

-4. Numerical Experiments
+4 Numerical Experiments

-In §4.1, we calculate the optimal treatment duration while assuming exponential tumor growth with varying rates of repopulation.
-In §§4.2 and 4.3, we model accelerated repopulation using Gompertzian growth and numerically calculate the resulting optimal fractionation scheme.
-Finally, in §4.4, we evaluate the effect of weekend breaks.
+In Subsection 4.1, we calculate the optimal treatment duration while assuming exponential tumor growth with varying rates of repopulation.
+In Subsections 4.2 and 4.3, we model accelerated repopulation using Gompertzian growth and numerically calculate the resulting optimal fractionation scheme.
+Finally, in Subsection 4.4, we evaluate the effect of weekend breaks.
 For all of our numerical simulations, we used MATLAB on a 64-bit Windows machine with 4GB RAM.